György Grozer

-György Grozer (born 27 November 1984), also known as Georg Grozer, is a German professional volleyball player of Hungarian origin who plays as an opposite spiker for Aluron CMC Warta Zawiercie and the Germany national team.
+György Grozer (born 27 November 1984), also known as Georg Grozer or by his nickname Hammerschorsch, is a German professional volleyball player of Hungarian origin.
+He currently plays as an opposite spiker for Shanghai Bright and the Germany national team.

+Grozer is widely known by the nickname “Hammerschorsch”, a German compound word combining Hammer (“hammer”) and Schorsch, a German diminutive of Georg that reflects his powerful attacking style.

 Personal life

 Grozer was born in Budapest, Hungary.
-His father, György Grozer Senior is a former volleyball player and coach.
-With his first wife Violetta he has two daughters – Leana (born 2007) and Loreen (born 2010).
+His father, György Grozer Sr. was a former volleyball player and now a coach.
+Grozer has two daughters, Leana and Loreen, from his first marriage.
+He is currently married to Czech volleyball player Helena Grozer (née Helena Havelková).

 Career

 Club

+Grozer began his volleyball journey in Hungary before moving to Germany in 2002 to play for Moerser Sportsclub.

-He was crowned national champion on two occasions, in 2009 and 2010, while playing for VfB Friedrichshafen.
-After moving to the Polish league he was Polish champion in his second season (2011/2012) with Asseco Resovia Rzeszów.
+He later played for VfB Friedrichshafen, where he was crowned national champion on two occasions in 2009 and 2010.

+After moving to the Polish league, he was Polish champion in his second season (2011/2012) with Asseco Resovia Rzeszów.

 He then moved to Belgorod where, in the early stages of the season, he played a major role in the team's success in the Russian championship and in the National Cup of Russia.

 This season he won the Super Cup and the National Cup in Russia, and was crowned the top club team in Europe with Belgorod.

-In 2017 Grozer back to Russia Super League join to Lokomotiv Novosibirsk.
+From 2017 to 2020, Grozer returned to Russia Super League, joining Lokomotiv Novosibirsk, before playing for Zenit St. Petersburg.

+He then spent three seasons in the Italian SuperLega, suiting up with Gas Sales Bluenergy Piacenza and Vero Volley Monza between 2020 and 2023.

+Following a one-year stint in Arkas Spor in the Türkiye Efeler Ligi, he played for Aluron CMC Warta Zawiercie during the 2024/2025 season.
+Currently, for the 2025/26 season, he is playing in the Chinese league with Shanghai Bright.

 National team

-2011 Grozer could not help the German team because of an injury.
-In 2012 the dynamic and powerful hitter smashed the German team to the Olympics and to the 5th place in London.
-In 2014 played at World Championship 2014 held in Poland.
-Germany won the match for the bronze medal by defeating France.
+2007

+After gaining German Citizenship, Grozer began playing for the national team in 2007.
+He made his debut that year at the CEV European Championship, where Germany finished 5th.

+2008

+In the same year, Germany earned a place in the World Olympic Qualification Tournaments.
+Germany hosted the first tournament of World Olympic Qualification in Düsseldorf from 23 to 25 May 2008, where they emerged as winners and secured direct qualification for the 2008 Summer Olympics in Beijing.
+György Grozer was part of the German squad that won the qualification tournament.
+However, he was not selected for the final roster that competed at the Summer Games.

+2009

+A year later, in 2009, he was part of the German squad that won gold at the CEV European League where he also earned the Best Blocker award.
+He was also part of 2009 European Championships squad.
+The Die Adler finished 6th in the competition.